Skip to main content

 Show full synopsis

-Made for British International Pictures in 1928, Champagne is a slight comedy about a millionaire's decision to teach his frivolous daughter (played by the frothy comedy actress Betty Balfour) a lesson by feigning bankruptcy.
+Champagne is a romantic comedy (a more common genre in this stage of Alfred Hitchcock's career than it would become) about a millionaire's decision to teach his frivolous 'flapper' daughter - played by the effervescent comedy actress Betty Balfour - a lesson by feigning bankruptcy.

 Click titles to see or read more